RafaelVidaurre/angular-permission/README.md

 So, how do yo tell Permission what does 'anonymous', 'admin' or 'foo' mean and how to know if the current user belongs to those definitions?

-Well, Permission allows you to define different 'roles' along which the logic that determines if the current session belongs to them.
+Well, Permission allows you to define different 'roles' along with the logic that determines if the current session belongs to them.

 ```javascript